3 Virchew-ous Statements

 - Dr. Andrew Knight, Professor of Animal Welfare and Ethics, and Founding Director of the Centre for Animal Welfare, at the University of Winchester (among many other credentials)

-Did you also know that research shows that simply gazing into your canine companion’s eyes increases the level of oxytocin (the “love” hormone) in both of you, and studies show that oxytocin positively impacts social behaviors which in turn improves mental and physical health.
-Take a minute now to gaze into your fur baby’s baby blues.
-Can you feel the love they have for you and more importantly, can they feel the love you have for them?
+Did you also know that research shows that simply gazing into your canine companion’s eyes increases the level of oxytocin (the aptly named 'love' hormone) in both of you?
+And studies show that oxytocin positively impacts social behaviours, which in turn improves mental and physical health.
+Take a minute now to gaze into your fur baby’s eyes.
+Can you feel the love they have for you, and more importantly, can they feel the love you have for them?

 This post was contributed by Virchew crew member, Shannon Rose, Lead - Customer Care and Happy Wags.
 Shannon is also a Certified Holistic Nutritionist.